What does 'tog' mean? Duvet togs explained

 The right tog rating for you will depend on your personal preferences and certain environmental factors, including the temperature of your bedroom and the season.

 Which duvet is right for you will depend on two key factors: the temperature in your bedroom, and your own preferences.
 As the temperature of your home will usually change according the season, it’s best to invest in two different duvets: one for summer, and one for winter.
 This will keep you cool on warm nights and snug and toasty when the mercury drops.
-Here, we’ve shared what to look for in both types.
+In this duvet tog guide, we’ve shared what to look for in both types.

 There’s nothing worse than being unable to sleep on a hot summer’s night, which is why you need to have a lightweight duvet that will keep you as cool as possible.
 A 4.5 tog summer duvet is perfect for the warmer months, and will keep you comfortably insulated without overheating.
 Some people also prefer the feel of a heavier duvet, even in warmer weather: if so, a 7.5 tog style might be a better option for you.
 Duvets made from synthetic fibres are usually better during this time of year, as they tend to be more breathable.